NCAR/ccpp-framework/doc/auto_clone_constituents.md

 `state_converters`, `geopotential_temp`, `cloud_particle_sedimentation`,
 …) declare `advected = True intent = inout` on their `_run`
 arguments and let the framework register the constituent.
-Without the flag, capgen-ng's runtime check fires for every consumer because no source actually registered the species.
+Without the flag, capgen's runtime check fires for every consumer because no source actually registered the species.
 The flag closes that gap by re-creating the auto-clone behaviour from the metadata.